Beautiful Plants Reflect Healthy Roots

 How To

-Plants can survive without feeding; they cannot survive without water.
+Plants can Survive without Feeding; they cannot Survive without Water!

-A lack of water makes plants more prone to diseases and pests, producing fewer or smaller blooms and having weak stem and leaf growth.
-Many plants have perished because they didn’t get sufficient water at the time of planting and during their first growing season.
-I know this from personal experience.
-If you want to grow healthy, vigorous plants with an abundance of blooms, you need to promote healthy, strong, deep roots
+A lack of water makes plants more prone to diseases and pests, produce fewer or smaller blooms, and have weak stem and leaf growth.
+Many plants have perished because they did not get enough water at the time of planting and during their first growing season.
+Roots develop in the first growing season.
+Big feet means big plants.

 Think Roots First!